Mary Craig Ministries

 "

-Congress shall MAKE NO LAW respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press, or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
+Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press, or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
 [Emphasis the web manager's]

 Tenth Amendment to the Constitution:

-Amendment X - Powers of the States and People vs the Limited Powers of Federal Government
+Amendment X - Powers of the States and People vs. the Limited Powers of Federal Government

 "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

-Copyright © 2000-2013 Mary Craig Ministries
+Copyright © 2000-Present, Mary Craig Ministries

 Email: webmgr@marycraig.org